Maintained status

 Social Insurance Number (SIN)

 If you have maintained status, you may continue working with your expired SIN until you receive an answer from Immigration, Refugees and Citizenship Canada (IRCC).
 You can show your employer proof of your maintained status (for example, an IRCC application payment receipt or letter confirming the submission of an application for extension, available within your MyCIC account).
-You can also send your employer reference information about SIN.
+You can also send them employer information.

 After you receive your new extended study or work permit, extend your SIN.